 For other types of contaminants, there are various types of point of entry, whole home water filters that can be installed for effective water filtration.

 BAD ODORS & TASTES

 In addition to the above systems described, there are many other types of systems to remove bad tastes & odors, sediment and many other objectionable minerals and contaminants in the water.
 Starting with a water test will dictate the right approach.
 For more detailed information on bad odors and tastes in your water, see the link at: https://h2ocare.com/bad-odor-taste-/

 LEAD IN WATER

-Fortunately, lead can be removed effectively from the water with a carbon filtration system with a small enough sized micron rating to prevent the dissolved lead from penetrating.
-Also, a reverse osmosis drinking water systems is a block from lead getting into your drinking water.
+Lead can be effectively removed from the water utilizing a carbon filtration system with a small enough micron rating to prevent the lead from penetrating.
+Also, a reverse osmosis drinking water system removes lead from your drinking water.
 Speak to your water treatment professional to determine the best approach for you.